How Does IRS Free File Work?

 About 70 percent of American taxpayers are eligible for Free File, according to the IRS, but there are some restrictions.
 The eligibility requirements vary from year to year, and you may not qualify every year.
 As of 2018, you must have an Adjusted Gross Income (AGI) of $66,000 or less to use Free File Software.
 If you meet the requirements, you just need an email address, a copy of your last tax return, and any documents you have pertaining to your income and deductions.

 Many familiar companies, like Intuit TurboTax and H&R Block, offer their software through the Free File program.
 These providers may set some of their own additional requirements for use.
 For example, they may require that your AGI be even less than the IRS requirement, or they may have age and location restrictions.

-Free File Fillable Forms is available to anyone, regardless of income level.
-Fillable Forms presents IRS tax forms on your computer display, and the forms are completed online.
-This option doesn't walk you through preparing taxes like tax software does, but it does basic math calculations and allows you to e-file your return at no cost.
-Free File Fillable Forms does not support state forms.
+If you make more than $66,000 per year, then you can still use Free File Fillable Forms.
+This option is available to anyone, regardless of income level.
+Fillable Forms gives you digital versions of the IRS tax forms so you can complete them using your computer.
+This option doesn't walk you through preparing taxes as tax software does, but it does some basic math calculations and allows you to e-file your return at no cost.
+As of 2018, Free File Fillable Forms did not support state tax filing.

-- Once you choose a tax software title through the IRS Free File website, be sure you only access the tax software website through the IRS site to avoid being charged for your tax return.
-Once you click on the tax software website, you'll see a notice that you are leaving the IRS site, and you can proceed from there.
+Once you choose a tax software title through the IRS Free File website, be sure you only access the tax software website through the IRS site to avoid being charged for your tax return.
+Once you click on the tax software website of your choosing, you'll see a notice that you are leaving the IRS site, and you can proceed from there.